rwu823/FFN-Ninja-Template/README.md

   This project is base on Node.js.
 To help you develop on template like a ninja with flowing speed :)

 ## Workflow
   We all know the current template workflow on FFN is inefficient.
-So what does `Ninja Template` do:
+So what does `Ninja-Template` do:

-  `Ninja Template` watch your project directory, after change file it will automate upload, publish to your sandbox and reload browser.
+  `Ninja-Template` watch your project directory, after change file it will automate upload, publish to your sandbox and reload browser.
 Feel magic, right?

 ## Prepare